hashicorp/terraform-provider-azurerm/website/docs/r/mssql_database.html.markdown

 * `sku_name` - (Optional) Specifies the name of the SKU used by the database.
 For example, `GP_S_Gen5_2`,`HS_Gen4_1`,`BC_Gen5_2`, `ElasticPool`, `Basic`,`S0`, `P2` ,`DW100c`, `DS100`.
 Changing this from the HyperScale service tier to another service tier will force a new resource to be created.

 ~> **Note:** The default `sku_name` value may differ between Azure locations depending on local availability of Gen4/Gen5 capacity.
 When databases are replicated using the `creation_source_database_id` property, the source (primary) database cannot have a higher SKU service tier than any secondary databases.
-In such cases it's recommended to use the same `sku_name` for all related databases.
+When changing the `sku_name` of a database having one or more secondary databases, this resource will first update any secondary databases as necessary.
+In such cases it's recommended to use the same `sku_name` in your configuration for all related databases, as not doing so may cause an unresolvable diff during subsequent plans.

 * `storage_account_type` - (Optional) Specifies the storage account type used to store backups for this database.
 Changing this forces a new resource to be created.
 Possible values are `GRS`, `LRS` and `ZRS`.
 The default value is `GRS`.